 Amazon Linux 2 supports all Amazon EC2 instance types that support HVM AMIs.
-Older instances that require PV AMIs are not supported with Amazon Linux 2.
+Amazon Linux 2 does not support older instances that require paravirtualization (PV) functionality.

-Q. Does Amazon Linux 2 support 32-bit applications?
+Q. Does Amazon Linux 2 support 32-bit applications and libraries?

-Q. What's included in the long-term support for Amazon Linux 2?
+Q. What is included in the Long Term Support for Amazon Linux 2?

-- AWS will provide security updates and bug fixes for the packages in core for five years.
+1) AWS will provide security updates and bug fixes for all packages in core until June 30, 2023.

-- AWS will maintain user-space Application Binary Interface (ABI) and Application Programming Interface (API) compatibility for five years.
+2) AWS will maintain user-space Application Binary Interface (ABI) compatibility for the following packages in core:

-Q. Does Amazon Linux 2 also maintain kernel-space ABI compatibility?
+Q. Does Amazon Linux 2 maintain kernel-space ABI compatibility?